 Bodyweight is a common way of tracking progress, but it is not always the best measurement.
 Body shape can change and your overall health can improve without weight loss.
 To track these changes, it’s important to monitor body composition and body fat percentage.
 This is your body’s amount of fat versus the amount of lean body mass (muscle).

 Select the best method for you.

 More complex body fat tests are available at universities and in research hospitals.
 These include underwater weighing and the BOD POD (a small chamber that measures body fat through volume and pressure changes).
 Less advanced tests are offered at fitness centers including skinfold tests and handheld BIA (bioelectrical impedance analysis).
 BIA uses a small, painless electrical current to estimate total body water and lean body mass.

 Underwater weighing and the BOD POD are often more accurate, but when deciding how much you want to invest, remember that all methods come with errors.
-The range of error for body fat percentages is about 2-to-4 percent .
+The range of error for body fat percentages is about 2-4%.
 Whichever you choose, make sure you understand the limits of your results.
 Ask questions.
 A good trainer will be able to guide you in understanding your test results.

 Measure the same way every time.

 To get the most accurate results, use the same method each time you are tested.
 Have the same trainer perform your body fat assessment at the same time of day, and follow the same steps.
 For example, with the skinfold test, use the same calipers and measure on the same side of the body in the same locations for every test.
 Body fat percentage often changes slowly, so space out your tests to give your body time to adjust and change.
 Consider measuring body fat every 1 to 3 months.

 Prepare for your test.